AugurTech/handset-detect/README.md

 console.log( parse( userAgent ) );
 ```
-#### NOTE: The first you load this library on your machine
+#### NOTE: The first time you load this library on your machine
-The free-edition comes in a zip and will need to extract itself once.
+The free-edition comes in a zip and will need to extract itself.
 During this process, you'll see the following prompts:

 `User-Agent-Parser: No database found.
 Loading...`